Nirmalya24/full-stack-docker-game/README.md

 `cd` in to the root of the directory
 ### 1. To start the dev environment
 `make dev`
 Please be patient on this step since it will be installing everything from scratch.
-To stop all the services you can simple press `CTRL+C` OR `CMD+C`
+To leave the dev environment, you can simple press `CTRL+C` OR `CMD+C`. **NOTE: The docker services are still running in the background.
+Make sure to stop them as needed.**

 ### 2. To start docker services silently
 `make start`

-### 3. To stop the docker services manually
+### 3. To stop the docker services
 `make stop`

 ### 4. To access client terminal